nathanmaher41/nathanmaher41/README.md

 # Hey 👋, I'm Nathan Maher!

-I'm a Carnegie Mellon University 2024 graduate with a major in Information Systems, concentrating in software development.
+I'm a Carnegie Mellon University 2024 graduate with a major in Software Engineering.
 I enjoy both frontend and backend development, and do my best work with user-centered design.

 ## Skills